Ferrari 312T: 312T2B

 However, despite its problems, the 312T2B was good enough to win the Drivers' Championship for Lauda, who won more through the car's reliability than outright speed.
 He took 3 wins, while Reutemann won once.
 The Constructors' Championship was also secured for a third successive season before Lauda walked out on the team before season's end after he won the championship at Watkins Glen in America.
-He was replaced by the fiery Canadian Gilles Villeneuve but Villeneuve could not get a handle on the T2B, as its neutral handling did not suit his oversteering driving style.
+He was replaced by Canadian Gilles Villeneuve, who was unable to get a handle on the T2B, as its neutral handling did not suit his oversteering driving style.
 Ferrari were due to run 3 cars at Mosport Park in Canada but Lauda decided to depart early because he felt Ferrari could not run 3 cars at a race without its resources being stretched.
 Then at the last race at the Mount Fuji circuit in Japan, Villeneuve had an enormous accident where he was launched over Ronnie Peterson's 6-wheel Tyrrell at the end of the straight, cleared the Armco barrier and landed in a spectator-restricted area.
 2 spectators who were standing in this restricted area were crushed and killed instantly by the airborne Ferrari.

 The 312T2B was used for the first two races of 1978, before being replaced by the 312T3.